henriquebcustodio/to-do-list/README.md

 # About
 A To Do List app where users can create, edit, delete and move tasks.
-Users can also create collections of tasks.
+Users can also perfom CRUD operations on collections of tasks.

 # Goal
 <p>Create an app from scratch <b>inspired</b> on <a href="https://dribbble.com/shots/15185058-Collection-Tasks">Oliver Cederborg's design</a>:</p>